mountainray/severe_weather_impacts/PA2_template.md

 1. sample down the data (when sample_size not 1)
 2. merge on by state the US region
 3. filter to keep only weather events that resulted in damage
-3. make real dates the character versions in raw
+4. make real dates the character versions in raw
-4. filter older data out using a year cutoff value
+5. filter older data out using a year cutoff value
-5. reduce the number of variables
+6. reduce the number of variables
-6. store the untouched version of evtype in evtype_original -- evtype is trimmed and set to lower case
+7. store the untouched version of evtype in evtype_original -- evtype is trimmed and set to lower case
-7. expand variables per above
+8. expand variables per above

 The results are shown below.
+One more **important** bit of logic, the economic_damage and health_damage variables are created.
+Economic damage is the sum of property damage and crop damage (after expansion).
+The health damage will be measured by the sum of the fatalities and injuries.

 ```r